-Against this backdrop, the question arises how IT managers can improve communication between business and IT.
-As McKeen & Smith (2015) state, “there is no magic formula for defining and teaching “good” communication” (McKeen & Smith, 2015, p.
+Against this backdrop, the question arises as to how IT managers can improve communication between business and IT.
+As McKeen and Smith (2015) state: “There is no magic formula for defining and teaching ‘good’ communication” (McKeen & Smith, 2015, p.
 76).
 However, it is known that shared knowledge between business and IT can improve communication.
 That is, IT employees must learn the basics about the business they support, but also the other way around.
-The following graphics depicts the effect of mutual understanding on the communication between business and IT.
+The following graphic depicts the effect of mutual understanding on the communication between business and IT.